Consulting Canadians on a framework for future space exploration activities

 The Government of Canada will continue working with international partners and within the UN Committee on the Peaceful Uses of Outer Space to further develop the international framework.
 Canada recognizes the exciting opportunities presented by emerging exploration, science, and commercial space activities.
-The Government of Canada wants to hear from you.
-We invite you to share your ideas, your experiences, and your comments throughout this consultation process.
+The Government of Canada also wanted to hear from you.
+Canadians were invited to share their ideas, experiences, and comments throughout a consultation process, from to .

 Consulting with Canadians

-The Government of Canada is seeking views from industry, academia, non-governmental groups, and the general public to expand, refine, and solidify this framework to help ensure safe and sustainable space exploration for decades to come.
+From to , the Government of Canada sought views from industry, academia, non-governmental groups, and the general public to expand, refine, and solidify this framework to help ensure safe and sustainable space exploration for decades to come.

-The consultation process is open to all Canadians; everyone is invited to share their perspectives.
-We especially invite stakeholders with an interest in space exploration, space law, traditional mining, and/or space resource utilization to provide their feedback.
+The consultation process was open to all Canadians; everyone was invited to share their perspectives.
+In particular, stakeholders with an interest in space exploration, space law, traditional mining, and/or space resource utilization were invited to provide their feedback.

 Interested parties may include: